HSaleem352/Bootcamp-Project1/README.md

 6. Comparing the two different screening techniques and seeing if any were associated with more adverse events

 ## Members of the group
-Hamza Saleem - @HSaleem352
+-Hamza Saleem - @HSaleem352
-Mina Bagheri - @minalbm
+-Mina Bagheri - @minalbm
-Dean Ninalga - @Ninalgad
+-Dean Ninalga - @Ninalgad
-Fozia - @FoziaY
+-Fozia - @FoziaY
-shan lian - @Lians03
+-Shan Lian - @Lians03
-Alejandra - @AlejandraFeatherston
+-Alejandra - @AlejandraFeatherston

 ## Work Breakdown